Introduction

 doSomething(model: Test.ViewModel(value: "1"))A plain search and replace would not work.
 Each .init(...) call can resolve to a different type, and that type is not written anywhere at the call site.

-If we could somehow ask the compiler for the resolved type, we could match that information back to the .init(...) call in the source file and rewrite the call explicitly.
+If we can extract the resolved type for each expression, we can match that information back to the .init(...) call in the source file and rewrite the call explicitly.

 A small benchmark